ivanbicalho/python-docx-replace/README.md

 ## Replace blocks - docx_blocks

-You can define a block in your Word document and set if it is going to be showed or not.
+You can define a block in your Word document and set if it is going to be removed or not.
 The format required for key blocks are exactly like tags `HTML`, as following:

 - Initial of block: `<signature>`
 - End of the block: `</signature>`